ImmortalMan01/FaceAttribute-Flutter/README.md

   flutter pub get
   flutter run
   ```
-  On Android devices running version 13 or higher, make sure to grant the
+  On Android devices running version 12 or higher, make sure to grant the
-  **Post Notifications** permission when prompted on first launch.
+  **Nearby devices** and **Post Notifications** permissions when prompted.
+  BLE features also require **Location** permission and that location services
+  are enabled on the device.
   If you plan to run the iOS app, please refer to the following [link](https://docs.flutter.dev/deployment/ios) for detailed instructions.</br>
 ## About SDK
 ### 1. Setup